 Instead, we choose a third way.
 Several instructions use the carry flag, CF, as an input: in particular, left and right rotates with carry, rcl and rcr, and add with carry, adc.
 Add with carry computes the sum of its two operands and the carry flag, which is useful in multiword addition algorithms.
-If we take the two operands to be zero, the result is 1 or 0 depending on whether the carry flag is set - exactly what we need.
+If we take the two operands to be zero, the result is 1 or 0 depending on whether the carry flag is set-exactly what we need.
 This we can do quite easily by clearing %ecx and using the instruction sequence adc %cl, %cl; ret.
+The process is detailed in Figure 12.
 We note, finally, that we can evaluate complicated Boolean expressions by collecting CF values for multiple tests and combining them with the logical operations described in Section 3.2.